 Many people do!
 Maybe you’re in a small town in the middle of nowhere, or your job makes it hard to get away for a day on your own.
-Our online calligraphy classes are a great way to become a part of a calligraphic community while receiving encouraging guidance through every stage of the learning process.
+Our online calligraphy courses are a great way to become a part of a calligraphic community while receiving encouraging guidance through every stage of the learning process.

 We believe starting with a traditional foundation is a great way to build a long-term, goal-oriented practice that draws from the rich lessons of history.
 That’s why we created Dreaming in Script; to consolidate years of practice into an easy-to-follow curriculum aimed at turning you into an exceptional penman.